SalomePlatform/adao/doc/en/reference.rst

     or a sentence.

 **Study_repertory**
     *Optional command*.
-If available, this repertory is used to find all the script files that can be used to define some other commands by scripts.
+If available, this directory is used as base name for calculation, and used to find all the script files, given by name without path, that can be used to define some other commands by scripts.

 **UserDataInit**
     *Optional command*.
 This commands allows to initialize some parameters or